THE SIGNIFICANCE OF NUMBERS IN SCRIPTURE

 Psalms 18:31

-All God’s ways are perfect.
-His works are perfect and His words are perfect.
+All God's ways are perfect.
+His works are perfect, and His words are perfect.
 Can there also be perfection in His use of numbers?
-The Jews and Jewish Christians of the Old and New Testament thought so and so did the Fathers of the Catholic Church.
-St. Jerome, St. Augustine, and Pope St. Gregory I (the Great) all wrote extensively of God’s design and the significance in His plan of salvation in the use of numbers.
+The Jews and Jewish Christians of the Old and New Testaments thought so, and so did the Fathers of the Catholic Church.
+St. Jerome, St. Augustine, and Pope St. Gregory I (the Great) all wrote extensively about God's design and significance in His plan of salvation in the use of numbers.

-In sacred Scripture numbers usually have more significance than their quantitative indicators.
-More often than not even when a number is used to indicate a certain quantity the individual number given may point beyond the numerical value to a symbolic significance.
-At other times the number given is not to be taken literally and may represent an approximate value, a symbolic value, or may indicate the use of hyperbole—an exaggeration or amplification to illustrate a teaching point in the Biblical text.
+In sacred Scripture, numbers usually have more significance than their quantitative indicators.
+More often than not, even when a number is used to indicate a certain quantity, the individual number given may point beyond the numerical value to a symbolic significance.
+At other times the number is not to be taken literally and may represent an approximate value, a symbolic value, or may indicate the use of hyperbole in an exaggeration or amplification to illustrate a teaching point in the Biblical text.
 For example:

-In addition to the study of the symbolic significance of numbers in Scripture is the study of the numbers formed by the letters of words themselves, which is known by the Greek word gematria.
-This is the study of the words formed of letters of the alphabet used as number figures.
+In addition to the study of the symbolic significance of numbers in Scripture, there is also the study of the number equivalents of alphabetical symbols and numerical value of the words formed by the letters, which is known by the Greek word gematria.
 The Hebrews, Greeks, Romans, and many other ancient peoples used their alphabets for numbers.
 The Hebrews used all 22 letters of their alphabet plus 5 finals.
-The Greeks used the 24 letter alphabet and 3 additional finals.
+The Greeks used a 24 letter alphabet and 3 additional finals.
 The Romans only used 6 letters of their alphabet and their combinations to form numbers: I= 1, V = 5, X = 10, L = 50, C = 100, D = 500.
-The number 1,000 was formed by two D’s (combined to form an M like figure).
-The Apostle John, writing during the time of the first great Roman persecution of Christians, recorded in the Book of Revelations that the number of the Beast was 666.
+The number 1,000 was formed by two D's (combined to form an M like figure).
+The Apostle John, writing during the time of the first great Roman persecution of Christians, recorded in the Book of Revelation that the number of the Beast was 666.
 Most ancient MSS (hand-written manuscripts) of the book of Revelation record 666 as this significant number while others manuscripts record the number as 616.
-Is it a coincidence that all the Roman numeral added together total 666 (excluding the symbol for 1,000 which was not a separate letter/ number but two “D”= 500 place back to back)?
-Is it also a coincidence that the gematria for Neron Caesar (an alternate Hebrew spelling of the Emperor’s name in wide use in the 1st century AD) totals 666 while the Greek spelling of Nero Caesar totals 616?
+Is it a coincidence that all the Roman numeral added together total 666 (excluding the symbol for 1,000 which was not a separate letter/ number but two "D"= 500 placed back to back)?
+Is it also a coincidence that the gematria for Neron Caesar (an alternate Hebrew spelling of the Emperor's name in wide use in the 1st century AD) totals 666 while the Greek spelling of Nero Caesar totals 616?
 Six is the number of the beasts and of man (both created on the 6th day).
-It is also the number which is symbolic of man’s nature to rebel against the law of God.
+It is also the number which is symbolic of man's nature to rebel against the sovereignty of God.

-Each number, according to ancient tradition has significance, for example:
+According to ancient tradition each number has significance, for example:

 In the Old Testament: